 👉 You can’t just create something and expect your ideal customer to find it.
 This is where keyword research and content promotion come in.

-👉 Don’t lead people to your site without offering a way for them to engage further.
+👉 Don’t lead people to your site without offering a great way for them to engage further.
 With affordable products, you can include CTAs leading to purchase in your blog posts, podcasts, and videos.
 In the case of longer buying cycles, you’ll want to offer a freebie so they opt-in to your email marketing list.

-Tip 5 🧐: To have a lasting business success, customers have to love your brand.
+Tip 5 🧐: To have a lasting business success, potential customers have to love your brand.
 If your brand is confusing and inconsistent, you won’t build up a followers base.
 So, any content you create must go hand in hand with your brand guidelines.